drlaurenwasson/R_tutorials/DESeq2/DESeq2_vignette.md

 2. Metadata file

 A metadata file contains all of the relevant information to an experiment.
+I have provied an example [here] (https://github.com/drlaurenwasson/R_tutorials/blob/master/DESeq2/metadata.csv)

 # Data Analysis